 Mahon Pool with Sun rays from the cliff top

 Sorry to disappoint you, but there is no magic in there.
-The location noted is to the south and is less attractive and photogenic than the others so I wouldn’t go there if you have other options.
+The place noted is to the south and is less attractive and photogenic than the others so I wouldn’t go there if you have other options.

 How To Get There